Diner Style

 Down home comfort

-Diner style evokes a special kind of comfort—more public and industrial than we expect from home, but offering more privacy and solace than a formal restaurant.
-It’s a place to be a regular and talk about the good old days.
-Perhaps your kitchen has the soul of a diner, waiting to be released.
+Diner style evokes a special kind of comfort—more public and industrial than we expect from home, yet offering more privacy and solace than a formal restaurant.
+It is familiar without being intimate, communal without being intrusive.

 Cozy interior design - Diner style

-And if you have a spare quarter, you can listen to vintage rock and roll on the table side juke box.
+If you have a spare quarter, you can listen to vintage rock and roll playing softly from the tabletop jukebox, a soundtrack to countless small moments.

 Diner Style Inspirations